jamsrworld/jamsr-ui/packages/react/README.md

 ## 📖 **Overview**

-[JamsrUI](https://jamsr-ui.jamsrworld.com) is a developer-friendly and production-ready UI components library for **Next.js** projects.
+[JamsrUI](https://jamsr-ui.jamsrworld.com) is a developer-friendly and production-ready UI components library for **React** projects.
 It simplifies frontend development by offering reusable, customizable, and efficient UI components to help you build world-class websites faster.

 ## 🚀 Getting Started